pymupdf/PyMuPDF/docs/tutorial.rst

 Embedding Data
 ---------------

-PDFs can be used as containers for abitrary data (executables, other PDFs, text or binary files, etc.) much like ZIP archives.
+PDFs can be used as containers for arbitrary data (executables, other PDFs, text or binary files, etc.) much like ZIP archives.

 PyMuPDF fully supports this feature via :ref:`Document` *embfile_** methods and attributes.
 For some detail read :ref:`Appendix 3`, consult the Wiki on `dealing with embedding files`_, or the example scripts `embedded-copy.py`_, `embedded-export.py`_, `embedded-import.py`_, and `embedded-list.py`_.